 Customers expect their orders to be delivered in time, even if it was a last-minute-order.
-The problem is — the end of the year when most of the sales deals are made is the primary rush season for carriers.
+But if it’s the end of the year when most of the sales deals are made, it is the primary rush season for carriers.
 You can’t control delivery time, but you can prepare your business to cope with these trials ahead of time.

-- Offer order pickup or curbside pickup.
-Self-pickup options are handy for nearby customers.
-Set up local in-store or curbside pickup, so your customers can stop by your place and pick up their products whenever it’s convenient for them.
-Self-pickup option is great for local restaurants or stores selling groceries and other perishable goods.
+- Set up in-store pickup, so your customers can stop by your place and pick up their products whenever it’s convenient for them.

-- Secure your time off with blackout dates for pickup and delivery.
-You deserve a break.
+- Secure your time off with blackout dates for pickup and local delivery.
 Restrict delivery schedules to specific days and time periods to prevent customers from receiving or picking up their orders while you’re away.

 - Backup plan for the delay.
 Let’s assume the worst — your package hasn’t been delivered in time.
 Consider offering your customers discounts or coupons in case of late arrival.
 It’s a good idea to update your FAQ section to include information on how to track the order, money-back guarantees, and so on.
 You may also want to update your shipping policy to cover all possible questions that your customers may have about specific shipping situations, including mishaps.

 - Check the ship-by dates.
-Every November season, shipping companies release holiday shipping deadlines to ensure delivery prior to specific dates.
+In November, shipping companies release holiday shipping deadlines to ensure delivery prior to specific dates.
 You can check it on their websites: USPS, UPS, FedEx.
 You can also add relevant delivery times for different shipping methods at your checkout, so customers will know when to expect their delivery based on their chosen carrier.

 Ship with care.
 After all, what is a package if not a small thank you to your customers?
 And it’s not just about shipping in time but about going the extra mile with appealing packaging.
 Think of it as a secret weapon to stand out in your niche.
 You might be surprised to learn that packaging is equally as important for winning customers over gift cards or email marketing.